-Deduplication now utilises flash storage to perform instant restores of data.
-The problems of using both deduplication and encryption is it just doesn’t work.
+Deduplication now utilizes flash storage to perform instant restores of data.
+The problems of using both deduplication and encryption are it just doesn’t work.

 Most backup software today has agent-less backup, although for some physical servers and applications a physical backup agent may still be required.